Apo-Doxy, Doryx, Doxy, Doxy Caps, Doxycin, Monodox, Novo-Doxylin, Oracea, Periostat, Vibramycin, Vibra-Tabs

 Always wash hands thoroughly and disinfect equipment (whirlpools, electrotherapeutic devices, treatment tables, and so forth) to help prevent the spread of infection.
 Employ universal precautions or isolation procedures as indicated for specific patients.

-Because of the risk of intracranial hypertension, avoid activities that might increase intracranial pressure such as elevating the feet above the head (Trendelenburg's position) or holding breath and straining during a bowel ...
+Because of the risk of intracranial hypertension, avoid activities that might increase intracranial pressure such as elevating the feet above the head (Trendelenburg's position) or ...